cheptsov/kotlin-nosql/README.md

 #### Immutability

-Queries enable you to access and modify any parts of documents, without a necessity to keep, load and change state in memory:
+Queries enable you to access and modify any part of document(s), without loading and changing its state in memory:

 ```kotlin
 Products columns { Pricing.Retail + Pricing.Savings } find productId set values(newRetail, newSavings)